KaliforniaGator/VPNSel/README.md

 1. Install VPNSel-ng on your system
 2. Add the OpenVPN configuration folders for TCP and UDP to the VPNSel directory (VPNSel will look inside the TCP and UDP directories by default)
-3. Launch VPNSel and select your desired configuration file
+3. Launch VPNSel and select your desired configuration file (use ./vpnsel-ng to start tool)

 Installation
 ------------